shabnammirzoeva/Sprint-Planning-Notes/README.md

 # Sprint 20 Review

 **EPICS:**
-- [IN PROGRESS]  Preparing for the release in production env. planned on Mayb 25.
+- [IN PROGRESS]  Preparing for the release in production env. planned on May 25.

-UK - Book-a-service project, covering the following tickets
+[IN PROGRESS] UK - Book-a-service project, covering the following tickets
 - UK BaS define dedicated endpoints to create Orders by C4C data #417.
 Opened a PR; needs a review.
 - UK BaS - checkout page #416.
 Waiting for endpoints from the BE team.